-- (\(\frac{4}{2}\)) any building, structure, or portion thereof that is used or occupied as, or designed, arranged, or intended to be used or occupied as, a home, residence, or sleeping place by one person who maintains a household or by two or more persons who maintain a common household, and includes all public and common use areas associated with it, if any, including, but not limited to, single family homes; apartments; community associations, condominiums, townhomes, planned unit developments, and other common interest developments as defined in the Davis-Stirling Common Interest Development Act (known colloquially as homeowner associations (HOAs)); housing cooperatives, including those defined under Civil Code 4100(d); rooms used for sleeping purposes; single room occupancy hotel rooms; bunkhouses; sober living homes; transitional housing; supported supportive housing; licensed and unlicensed group living arrangements; residential motels or hotels; boardinghouses; emergency shelters; homeless shelters; shelters for persons surviving domestic violence; cabins and other structures housing migrant farmworkers; hospices; manufactured homes; mobile homes and mobile home sites or spaces; floating homes and floating home marinas, berths, and spaces; communities and live aboard marinas; bunkhouses; sober living homes; and recreational vehicles used as a home or residence; and licensed and unlicensed group living arrangements. - $(\underline{\underline{\underline{3}}})$ any vacant land that is offered for sale or lease for the construction of any building, structurehousing accommodation, dwelling, or portion thereof intended to be used or occupied as a residence as defined in subdivision $(\underline{\underline{4}}2)$ ; or - (34) all dwellings as defined in and covered by the federal Fair Housing Act (42 U.S.C. § 3602(b)), such as single family homes, apartments, condominiums, rooms, single room occupancy hotel rooms, transitional housing, supported housing, residential motels or hotels, boardinghouses, shelters, cabins and other structures housing migrant farmworkers, hospices, manufactured homes, mobile homes and mobile home spaces, floating homes and floating home spaces, communities and live aboard marinas, bunkhouses, and recreational vehicles used as a home or residence. - (c) "Housing provider" includes "owner" and "person" as those terms are defined in Government Code section 12927.
+- (gh) "Financial Aassistance" includes the making or purchasing of loans, grants or the provision of other fFinancial aAssistance relating to the purchase, organization, development, construction, improvement, repair, maintenance, rental, leasing, occupancy, or insurance of Dwellings or which are secured by Residential Real Estate, including, but not limited to: - (1) Mortgages, reverse mortgages, home equity loans, and other loans secured by rResidential rReal eEstate; - (2) Insurance and underwriting related to rResidential rReal eEstate, including but not limited to construction insurance, property insurance, liability insurance, homeowner's insurance, and renter's insurance. - (3) Loan modifications, foreclosures, and the implementation of the foreclosure process. - ( $b \neq h i$ ) "Housing aAccommodation" or "dDwelling" includes: - (1) one or more Dwelling Units; - (42) any bBuilding, structure, or portion thereof that is used or occupied as, or designed, arranged, or intended to be used or occupied as, a home, residence, or sleeping place by one personindividual who maintains a household or by two or more personsindividuals who maintain a common household, and includes all public and Ccommon Uuse Aareas associated with it, if any, including, but not limited to, single family homes; apartments; community associations, condominiums, townhomes, planned unit developments, and other common interest developments as defined in the Davis-Stirling Common Interest Development Act (known colloquially as homeowner associations (HOAs)); housing cooperatives, including those defined under Civil Code 4100(d); rooms used for sleeping purposes; single room occupancy hotel rooms and rooms in which people sleep within other types of Dwellings in which sleeping accommodations are provided but toileting or cooking facilities are shared by occupants of more than one room or portion of the Dwelling; bunkhouses; dormitories, sober living homes; transitional housing; supported supportive housing; licensed and unlicensed group living arrangements; residential motels or hotels; boardinghouses; emergency shelters; homeless shelters; shelters for personsindividuals surviving domestic violence; cabins and other structures housing migrant farmworkers; hospices; manufactured homes; mobile homesmobilehomes and mobile homemobilehome sites or spaces; modular homes, factory built houses, multi-family manufactured homes, floating homes and floating home marinas, berths, and spaces; communities and live aboard marinas; bunkhouses; sober living homes; and recreational vehicles used as a home or residence; and licensed and unlicensed group living arrangements. - $(\underline{\underline{23}})$ any vacant land that is offered for sale or lease for the construction of any building, structure $\underline{h}$ Housing $\underline{a}$ Accommodation, $\underline{d}$ Dwelling, or portion thereof intended to be used or occupied as a residence as defined in subdivision $(\underline{\underline{42}})$ ; or